Linguistic-Data-Consortium/p2fa/example1/README.md

 # Example 1

 This example uses the aligner as available from Penn Phonetics.
-You need the "htk" and "model" directories, and "align.py".

 You can build the image as follows; here we tag it with p2fa_example1.